Saint James, Trinidad and Tobago: Art Gallery

 Since the 1990s, St James has been home to Horizon's Art Gallery which is located on Mucurapo Road.
 This gallery offers for sale paintings from local artists such as Louison Dermot, Boscoe Holder, LeRoy Clarke, Glen Roopchand, Neil Massy.
 There are at least six open nights per year where new works from artists are exhibited and the public is invited to view the paintings or artwork, mingle and meet the artist.

 The St. James Amphitheatre

 The St. James Amphitheatre is located along the WMR and offers its services to the residents, groups and those wishing to host activities in St. James.

 In June each year, WEBEAT is hosted by the St. James Community Improvement Centre.
-"A new feature has been added to the 2015 edition of WeBeat St James Live, to be held from June 5–13.
-Staged by the St James Community Improvement Committee, the new event—Rum Street—will be held in collaboration with Angostura."

-In the 2015 WEBEAT, regular attractions included "We Film Night (June 6), in collaboration with the T&T Film Festival, WeTreat (June 7), Health Day (June 8), in conjunction with the PoS North Lions and the North West Regional Health Authority; and, WeTalk Historian Talk Show with emphasis on Youth (June 8).
-These events were free to the public."

 For several years in August, the RC.
 Archdiocese of POS - St Mary's parish hosted their fundraising event "Toute Bagai" which was one of their main fundraising events towards the restoration of the church building at 3 George Cabral Street, St. James.

 During the year, at the Amphitheatre there are several performances by various Evangelical groups which last for a week and are open to the public.
 Otherwise, the area is open to the public to walk in, sit on the benches or gather informally.
-Due to the availability of ice cream vendors, and other food sellers which operate in close proximity to the Amphitheatre, many persons use the area as a place to congregate to enjoy ice cream cones or the food which was purchased.